 Certain power plants in Washington are required to meet greenhouse gas emission standards, and offset or mitigate their carbon pollution.
 Learn more about this regulation on the greenhouse gas standards page.

 The State Agency Climate Leadership Act (RCW 70.235.050 and 060) requires some state agencies to reduce their greenhouse gas emissions.
-Agencies must reduce carbon pollution below 2005 levels:
+The Act was updated in 2020 to require state agencies to reduce their carbon pollution to these targets: